 Doing so will give us the space required between the characters.

-Let’s see consider this example to understand more on how this function works:
+Let’s consider this example to understand more about how this function works:

 Even if the cell contains more than one character, the CONCAT function will combine them as instructed.
 For example, for the following strings: